thib1984/pypodo/README.md

 # pypodo

-**pypodo** (\pipudu\\) is a pip package (or docker image if you want, see below!) : a todolist tool which works with a .todo file positionned the root of the home directory with a mecanism of indexes and tags.
+**pypodo** (\pipudu\\) is a pip package (or docker image if you want, see below!).
+It is a todolist tool which works with a .todo file at the root of the home directory.
+It has a mecanism of indexes and tags.

 ## Install/Upgrade/Uninstall

-:warning: Not compatible with python2 who is deprecated!
-Use python3.
+:warning: Not compatible with python2 (deprecated), Use python3.

 ```
 pip3 install pypodo #Installation, use pip if pip3 does not exist